radium226/maven-github-wagon/README.md

 <repositories>
     <repository>
         <id>github</id>
-        <url>github://.m2/repository</url> <!-- Only needed to trigger the wagon: we need to put something because an empty text causes a NullPointerException -->
+        <url>github://.m2/repository</url> <!-- Only needed to trigger the wagon: we need to put something because an empty text after github:// causes a NullPointerException -->
         <releases>
             <enabled>true</enabled>
-            <checksumPolicy>ignore</checksumPolicy>
+            <checksumPolicy>ignore</checksumPolicy> <!-- We can extract it from the Release API but only for the JAR (not for the pom.xml) so let's ignore it for the moment -->
         </releases>
         <snapshots>
             <enabled>true</enabled>
-            <checksumPolicy>ignore</checksumPolicy>
+            <checksumPolicy>ignore</checksumPolicy> <!-- Ditto -->
         </snapshots>
     </repository>
 </repositories>